 - 1 teaspoon baking soda

-- 1/2 cup chopped pecans
+- ½ cup (57 g) chopped pecans

-- 1/2 cup white chocolate chips
+- ½ cup (85 g) white chocolate chips

-- 1/2 cup butterscotch chips
+- ½ cup (85 g) butterscotch chips

+- In a separate bowl, sift together the flour, salt, and baking soda.
+Gradually stir dry ingredients into butter mixture until just combined.
 Add chopped pecans, white chocolate chips, and butterscotch chips and stir until just combined.

-Remove dough from refrigerator and allow to sit at room temperature for 10 minutes.
-Scoop dough using a 1.5 tablespoon scoop or shape by hand into 1.5 inch balls.
+- Remove dough from refrigerator and scoop dough using a 1.5 tablespoon (medium) scoop or shape by hand into 1.5 inch balls.

 - Raw cookie dough will keep in the refrigerator for 3 days.
 Cookie dough balls (and baked cookies) freeze well, up to 3 months in a sealed plastic container or freezer bag.
 Allow frozen balls to thaw for up to 10 minutes on the baking sheet before baking, or add 1-2 minutes to the baking time.